Competition rules and instructions for participants

 The task of the competition is related to the energy efficiency of the building.

-The aim of the group participating in the competition is to present a solution model that will improve the energy efficiency of an existing property type by 30% and thus reduce CO2 emissions throughout the country.
+The aim of the group participating in the competition is to present a solution model that will improve the energy efficiency of an existing property type and thus reduce CO2 emissions throughout the country.
 The group may choose a property type that represents at least 20 years old type building.
 The property type can be a residential building, a commercial building facility, etc. When choosing a property type, the general validity of the proposed solution must be taken into account, ie how well it can be replicated to similar types of properties.

 The task of the group is to build a presentation that shows the following: